AudTheCodeWitch/AudTheCodeWitch.github.io/_drafts/2020-06-05-covidiary-pt.9-ux-design.md

 ## Drafting the Sitemap

 Put simply, a sitemap is a list of pages on a website.
 There are [different types of sitemaps](https://en.wikipedia.org/wiki/Site_map) for different uses, but today we’re just building an outline for planning purposes.
+From a development perspective, this is a crucial step.

+When designing your sitemap, your user should be at the forefront of your mind.
+What are the most important features to the user?
+How many clicks do they need to make to get from one page to the next?
+Which links should always be available?
+Which pages should be protected with a login?

-You can do this all on paper, but I used diagrams.net.
+You can do this all on paper, but I used [diagrams.net](https://www.diagrams.net/), which is useful for all sorts of diagrams, not just a sitemap.
+I also highly recommend it when designing your database structure.

+Let's get started.

 First, I created a box for each page I knew I wanted in my application.
 Then, I rearranged the boxes and connected them with arrows that indicate the user flow.
 Finally, I grouped the navigation and footer links together, as they will appear on every page.

 <p align='center'>
 <img src='/uploads/sitemap.png' alt='COVIDiary Sitemap'>